navoneel07/student-management-shell/README.md

   - C++ STL will be used for handling data structures like vectors, stacks and queues.
   - File handling will be used extensively for storing, modifying and adding data.
   - Searching algorithm implemented: Hash Map retrieval.
 O(1) time on average.
-  - Sorting algorithm: Merge sort, due to the large number of records.
-Time complexity: O(nlogn).
+  - Sorting algorithm: Bubble sort, Time complexity: O(n^2).
   - The program will be divided into various header and C++ files for each of the functionalities.
   - Each student record would be a class.
   - Dynamic memory has been used to make a linked list which has been used to create a custom stack class.